inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 I do not find in orthodox Christianity one redeeming feature.
 - Thomas Jefferson
 It would save me a lot of time if you just gave up and went mad now.
-I will never lie to you.
+I will  lie to you.
 The heroic hours of life do not announce their presence by drum and trumpet, challenging us to be true to ourselves by appeals to the martial spirit that keeps the blood at heat.
 Some little, unassuming, unobtrusive choice presents